marcoguerri/marcoguerri.github.io/_posts/2016-03-21-pxeboot-failures-chelsio.markdown

 =======
    * It turns out the QLogic cLOM8214 is affected by the same issue, and can boot just fine if *PXENV\_UNDI\_ISR\_OUT\_OURS* is  always set.
-However, this NIC has been discontinued and no fixes whatsoever will be provided.
+However, this NIC has been discontinued and no fixes will be provided.
 Speaking of *widget frosting*...
    * Chelsio has provided a firmware fix which allows to boot correctly with lpxelinux 6.03